 - Best Time for Saving Money: Hotels are much cheaper in the low season (November to March) and shoulder season (April, May, and October) than in the summer months.
 Transportation, food, and tour prices tend not to vary much by season.
 If you want good weather but cheap hotels then late May, early June, late September, or early October are great times.
 There are no guarantees but the first three weeks of October can often surprise visitors with great weather.

 - Santorini in Winter: Winter travel on Santorini is getting more popular every year.
-If you’re visiting from Northern Europe you’ll likely find moderate weather (compared to winter in Northern Europe) with some rain, and skies alternating between cloudy and clear.
+If you visit Santorini in December, January, or February you’ll likely find moderate weather (compared to winter in Northern Europe) with some rain, and skies alternating between cloudy and clear.
 Santorini winter weather is often perfect for walking, photographing, sightseeing, and exploring.
-Many people love visiting in the quieter months when you feel like you have that caldera or sunset view all to yourself.
-Do pack some warmer clothes (pants, a sweater, light rain jacket) but don’t be surprised if you’re wearing shorts for half your days here.
-In 2018 it’s expected that almost 150 hotels will be open year-round (there were only 20 or 30 open for the winter just 3 or 4 years ago).
-Plenty of restaurants are now open in the main towns of Fira and Oia and even a few bars (but no clubs, they close in October).
-Winter weather does seem warmer and sunnier than it did 10 years ago, but sill, be prepared for a bit of anything.
+Many people love visiting in the quieter months when you feel like you have the caldera and sunset views all to yourself.
+Do pack some warmer clothes (pants, sweater, and rain jacket) but don’t be surprised if you’re wearing shorts for a few of your days here.
+In 2021-2022 it’s expected that almost 150 hotels will be open year-round (there were only 20 or 30 open for the winter just 3 or 4 years ago).
+Plenty of restaurants are now open in the main towns of Fira and Oia and even a few bars (but no clubs, they close in October or early November).
+Winter weather does seem warmer and sunnier than it did 10 years ago, but still, be prepared for a bit of anything.
 (It does even snow in Santorini.
 About once per decade, there will be a little snow accumulation – usually in January or February.)